zo718/network_infra_as_code/docs/preparing_cisco_devices_for_ansible.md

 # How to Prepare Cisco Devices for Ansible Automation
 **Version 1.0 • Authored by Alfredo Jo ® • 2024**

-This guide explains how to configure Cisco switches and routers for seamless integration with Ansible.
-It includes preparation, setup, and configuration steps used in real-world enterprise environments.
+This guide outlines the process I use to configure Cisco switches and routers for smooth integration with Ansible.
+These are the methods that have consistently worked for me over the years, covering preparation, setup, and configuration practices proven in real-world enterprise environments

 ---